 To honor Rod and Paula, who also worked at Auburn in the university’s Information Technology Department, a GoFundMe campaign was launched to raise money for the Bramblett family’s two children.
 Shelby is a student at Auburn, and Joshua currently attends Auburn High School.
 In the first two days, over 2,000 people submitted donations that have raised over $196,000 for the children.

-Apple CEO Tim Cook, who owns a bachelor’s degree from Auburn, submitted a donation on Tuesday morning for $25,000.
+Apple CEO Tim Cook, who owns a bachelor’s degree from Auburn, submitted a donation for $25,000.

 The most notable of the donations, however, are the hundreds of people who gave $109 dollars, honoring “The Kick-Six” that Bramblett famously called.
 What’s even better is that donations have come from all over the Southeastern Conference.
 Multiple anonymous Alabama fans, and even Florida athletic director Scott Stricklin, are supporting the loss from one of the SEC’s most beloved families.